Sunday, August 16, 2020

 About a third of one level was given over to a special complex, and most of the other passageways through the level accessed this portion so as to invite entry.
 Inside it, long passages sloped gradually down to a central area where a flight of stairs conveyed the wayfarer back up to the elevation of the surrounding area.
 However, once inside, the number of direction choices was seemingly far greater, although all eventually led back to the central declivity, the stairway back up.
 [16/293] This is not located for sure on level five, but the statement that The PCs altered their route so as to explore" and were surprised to find monsters that aren't very tough for so deep a level [16/293] would indicate it cannot be much further down than fifth, maybe even higher up.

-The Great stone face of Greyhawk, the Enigma of Greyhawk
+The Great Stone Face of Greyhawk, the Enigma of Greyhawk

 A "towering block of carved stone ... located in a large open area of one of the mid-levels of the dungeon complex, a circle of strange runes and pictograms were carved around its base, and impervious to read magic and comprehend languages, radiates several sorts of magic, attracts wandering monsters".
 [16/288]